A Man in Island

 important to “TRY”, at least once, for something that matters in our lives, for

 something that we want to fight for.
-Something that we will be grateful of when
+Something that we will be grateful for when

-we reminisce of the old times as Mark Twain says,
+we reminisce about the old times as Mark Twain says,

 Twenty years from now you will be more disappointed by the things